 The Center hosts many international visitors.
 Center staff members develop customized training programs for educators and students from around the world.
 With federal funding, the Center provides support to faculty to develop new international courses and to update their courses to include an international perspective, so that graduates are prepared to practice their professions within a global and multicultural environment.

-International students interest in attending Bunker Hill Community College apply through the International Center, where they can obtain the necessary documentation to apply for student visas to study in the United States.
+International students interest in attending Bunker Hill Community College apply through the International Admissions, where they can obtain the necessary documentation to apply for student visas to study in the United States.
 International Student Advisors in the International Center assist students in maintaining their legal immigration status, obtaining student visas, applying for a change of their immigration status, transferring to colleges and universities, obtaining work permission, obtaining practical training and arranging travel or temporary absence certification from the United States.

 International Student Advisors also serve as counselors, available to discuss academic concerns and personal issues such as adjustment to life in the United States.
 Orientation, social and cultural programs sponsored by the Center help international students learn more about U.S. culture and the educational system.